dober-man/GoodWAFSec/module4/lab3/lab1.rst

 ..
 WARNING::

    In our live Agility lab presentation this module has already been provisioned.
-You can skip this step.
+You can skip this step but note that you can provision modules from the REST API.

 The **asm** module is provisioned using an HTTP PATCH with a body containing a provisioning level to the REST endpoint for ``mgmt/tm/sys/provision/{{module}}``.